If you’re a procrastinator you want to learn how to stop procrastinating.

 When you measure backwards you’ll see how much progress you’ve actually made.

-This process can help stop procrastination and can increase your confidence and your capability to reach for bigger and bigger goals.
+This process can help you stop procrastinating, increase your confidence and allow you to each for bigger and bigger goals.

 Rather than being self-critical, you’ll feel happier with the progress you’ve made.

-In order to stop procrastinating measure backwards, rather than constantly chasing some ideal in the future.
+In order to learn how to stop procrastinating measure backwards, rather than constantly chasing some ideal in the future.

 Perfectionism and Always Comparing can create instant paralysis and procrastination in your business.